-Dubai, a name synonymous with modern life yet retains its Arabic identity.
+Dubai, is a name synonymous with modern life yet retains its Arabic identity.
 As a place that hosts millions of migrant workers, it sure has provided plenty of opportunities for many foreigners in the emirate.

 Every city has its beautiful and ugly sides, and anybody’s fit depends on tolerance and personal preference.
 For example, its high-rise skyscrapers look more western than any typical Arabic city, but we are also reminded of priorities in this Arab emirate — calls to prayer occurs five times daily.